m-weigand/ccd_tools/doc_ccd/_sources/fit_routines.rst.txt

 Each fit routine can use one of the following kernels (i.e., models) to describe the SIP spectra:

-* Resistivity Debye decomposition
+* Resistivity Cole-Cole decomposition
-* Conductivity Debye decomposition
+* Conductivity Cole-Cole decomposition

 .. toctree::
     :maxdepth: 1